The strange vision of one man, the Quartiere Coppedè is just north of the city center and makes a charming visit off the tourist track.

 As you approach the quartiere from the main street, the first thing you will notice is the famous arched entrance to the zone: two adjacent buildings joined by a huge two-story archway topped with a roof terrace, from which dangles a giant outdoor chandelier.

-These “palaces of the ambassadors” were created to house diplomatic missions, but despite the South African and Moroccan embassies being located in the quartiere, there is no embassy located in either palazzo.
+These “palaces of the ambassadors” were created to house diplomatic missions, but despite the South African and Moroccan embassies being located in the famous Quartiere, there is no embassy located in either palazzo.

 There is road access beneath the chandelier, and these days the road unfortunately provides parking to a large number of cars.

 One of the palazzi is accessed up the steps and through a doorway surrounded with black and white tiling in a faux-middle-eastern style that bids the guest welcome in Latin.
-The other is plainer and has its entrance elsewhere.
+The other is plainer and has its entrance around the corner.

 Coppedè himself brought his family to live in apartment 2 in this building.